What does John 4:28 mean?

 Verse Commentary:

 The woman had come to the well specifically to draw water.
-This was not a minor chore in that era, since there was no such thing as indoor plumbing.
+This was not a minor chore in an era without indoor plumbing.
 Her eagerness to tell others about Jesus was obviously boiling over.
 Leaving her water jar not only meant she'd forgotten her chore, but she'd left a valuable piece of her own property behind.
 Whether she intended all the time to come back and get it, we don't know.

 According to this verse, the woman told more than one person about her experience.
 In the Greek, the term is anthrōpois, which literally means, "human beings," including both men and women.
 Interestingly, whatever social awkwardness she might have had over her past sins seems to be overcome.
-Instead, in the next verse, she uses her past as a reason for people to listen to Jesus: he knows all those things I've done!
+In the next verse, she uses her past as a reason for people to listen to Jesus: He knows all those things I've done!

 That, in fact, might have been one reason for some of the men to come and speak to Jesus.
 A woman with her reputation (John 4:16–18) might have had "connections" with men who'd rather keep such things quiet (John 4:39).